Automatic design of Hamiltonians: Test system: Fractional quantum Hall effect

 \section{Test system: Fractional quantum Hall effect}

-In this work we will illustrate a few applications of the described framework on the example of the fractional quantum Hall states and Hamiltonians and we briefly introduce them here.
+In this work we illustrate a few applications of the described framework on the example of the fractional quantum Hall states and Hamiltonians and we briefly introduce them here.

-The fractional quantum Hall effect~\cite{FQHEGirvinBook,CompositeFermionsBook} is due to strongly-correlated many-electron states formed in 2D electron gas subject to a perpendicular magnetic field.
-If the field is strong, the resulting Landau levels are well separated and the non-trivial physics can be approximately described by the Coulomb interaction within the topmost partially filled Landau level.
+The fractional quantum Hall effect~\cite{FQHEGirvinBook,CompositeFermionsBook} (FQHE) is due to strongly-correlated many-electron states formed in 2D electron gas subject to a perpendicular magnetic field.
+In strong field the resulting Landau levels are well separated and the non-trivial physics can be approximately described by the Coulomb interaction within the topmost partially filled Landau level.
 Thus, ignoring dimensional constants the Hamiltonian in real space may be written simply as

 To avoid having boundaries that can lead to severe finite-size effects one often works on the spherical shell enclosing a magnetic monopole of strength $2S$~\cite{HaldanePPs1983}, where the solution to a one-particle Schroedinger equation is given by the generalised spherical harmonics $Y_{Slm}$~\cite{CompositeFermionsBook}.
-Angular momentum projection $m \in [-l,l]$ is the only "free" quantum number given fixed system size and Landau level index .
+Angular momentum projection $m \in [-l,l]$ is the only free quantum number given fixed system size and Landau level index.
 Thus a many-body fermionic state can be thought of as a one-dimensional chain of zeros and ones corresponding to the presence or absence of an electron in a certain "orbital".
 Coulomb interaction corresponds to a (momentum conserving) pairwise interaction between all the filled orbitals.
+The radius of the sphere will grow with system size as $R\sim\sqrt{N_e}$, with $N_e$ - number of electrons.